 A public or other nonprofit facility assisted under the Hospital Survey and Construction Act (the Hill-Burton Act), either Titles VI or XVI must retain its eligible status for a period of 20 years from completion of the assisted project.
 If an assisted facility changes its status, in either its ownership or its use, a recovery action must be considered.
-If an obligated facility is transferred to an ineligible entity (a for profit entity or a non-profit entity unwilling to assume service obligations through sale, lease or management contract), the Federal Government is entitled to a recovery.
+If an obligated facility is transferred to an ineligible entity (a for profit entity or a non-profit entity unwilling to assume service obligations through sale, lease or management contract), the federal government is entitled to a recovery.

-However, the Secretary may issue a good cause waiver which conditionally waives the right of recovery of Federal funds if a facility continues to be used in a manner consistent with the purposes of the Public Health Service (PHS) Act.
-Subsequent changes of use or control which occur within the 20-year obligation period must be reviewed.
+However, the Secretary may issue a good cause waiver which conditionally waives the right of recovery of federal funds if a facility continues to be used in a manner consistent with the purposes of the Public Health Service (PHS) Act.
 A good cause waiver of recovery may be granted if a facility that received assistance ceases to be used for an eligible purpose, and there are assurances that its service obligations will be assumed by an eligible entity.
-Additionally, if there is a change from one type of eligible facility to another no recovery action is necessary.
-However, this change of status must be approved by the Secretary.
-If there is a change of control within the 20 year eligible use period of a facility to another eligible entity which agrees to assume the Hill-Burton obligations, no recovery action is necessary.
+Subsequent changes of use or control which occur within the 20-year obligation period must be reviewed for consideration of a recovery action.

 The Secretary may issue a waiver to a proprietary entity which obtained control or purchased an obligated facility, provided that the entity agrees to establish an irrevocable trust to provide eligible health services.

 A change of status includes a facility ceasing to be a legal organization qualified to have filed a grant application.
 A change of status occurs when a facility is closed or conveyed to another entity through lease, merger, bankruptcy, foreclosure or other arrangement.
 Also included could be a sale or management agreement.
-Any change of status of a facility within 20 years of completion of the assisted project requires a review within 10 days of the change.

 A change of use is when a facility ceases to be used for one or more of the purposes for which it was constructed.